Parsa-Sedigh/gelenler-clean-food-ordering-system/pamphlets/section-9.md

 We will update the outbox status of OrderOutboxMessage after getting a successful res from the message bus which is kafka.

-We won't use the old publisher interfaces like PaymentCompletedMessagePublisher anymore.
+**We won't use the old publisher interfaces like PaymentCompletedMessagePublisher anymore.
+Because we won't return the domain events and publish them directly.
+Instead, we persist the events into the outbox table locally and publish them later by reading them with schedulers.**

+So we won't return domain events in for example PaymentRequestHelper methods anymore.

 ## 91-017 Refactoring Payment domain layer Adding Outbox schedulers